ansys/pystk/doc/source/api/ansys/stk/core/graphics/IProjectionRasterStreamPluginProxy.rst

 IProjectionRasterStreamPluginProxy
 ==================================

-.. py:class:: IProjectionRasterStreamPluginProxy
+.. py:class:: ansys.stk.core.graphics.IProjectionRasterStreamPluginProxy

    object

    A proxy class provides access to the raster and projection streams implemented by a plugin.
 Proxies are instantiated using projection raster stream plugin activator.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IProjectionRasterStreamPluginProxy

 Overview
 --------